aws-samples/baseline-environment-on-aws/README.md

 # Appendix.
 A: Deploy via CloudShell

-Deploy ABLE via CloudShell on AWS Console.
+Deploy BLEA via CloudShell on AWS Console.
 Please note that CloudShell will delete environment if you do not use that for 120 days.
 see: https://docs.aws.amazon.com/cloudshell/latest/userguide/limits.html